EscalusD/EscalusD/README.md

 - 👋 Hi, I’m @EscalusD
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Frontend snd Backend Development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Projects
 - 📫 You can reach me on https://github.com/EscalusD